frhn9/tictactoe/README.md

 or

 - Java 21
-- Docker or Docker Compose
+- Docker and Docker Compose

 ## Quick Start using Docker
 ```bash